tobias2912/INF264-Digit-Classifier/report.md

 ### preprocessing steps

+- normalized input data
-- Tried scaling, but had no impact
+- Tried scaling, but had no a slight negative impact
 - difficult to do any feature engineering on pixels

 ### algorithms